The hybrid cloud connection.

 In a recent analysis undertaken by Accenture, the company found that those companies that were using the hybrid model were 95% satisfied compared with the mere 90% and 92% of private and public respectively.
 Hybrid cloud users were also more satisfied than other models and companies investing into hybrid cloud solutions tended to be ahead of their private or public cloud counterparts.
 In short, there is measurable and tangible value in the hybrid cloud model.

-But what does it mean for your business?
+But what does the hybrid cloud connection mean for your business?

 Another leading research firm, IDC, looked at the hybrid cloud by the numbers and said that hybrid cloud is, ‘the essential element to DX [digital transformation] strategy as it is apparent that no single cloud model will be the answer for the enterprises’ entire workload portfolio and data sets.’